 The first International Paraclimbing Competition took place in Russia, Ekaterinburg, within the European Championships 2006.
 Athletes with a visual impairment and with a physical disability from Belarus, Italy, Japan and Russia took part in the competitions.

-In 2008, the first IFSC Paraclimbing Cup was organized in Moscow, Russia, within the IFSC Bouldering and Speed World Cup event.
+In 2008, the first IFSC Paraclimbing Cup was organised in Moscow, Russia, within the IFSC Bouldering and Speed World Cup event.
 Athletes with a visual impairment and with a physical disability from Belarus, Italy, Ukraine and Russia took part in the competitions.
-The next IFSC Paraclimbing Cup was organized by FASI and Speed Rock Committee in 2009 on the wall of Bissina Dam in Val Daone (ITA).
+The next IFSC Paraclimbing Cup was organised by FASI and Speed Rock Committee in 2009 on the wall of Bissina Dam in Val Daone (ITA).
 Athletes from Hungary, Italy and Russia participated in the competition.
 Asian Paraclimbing Championships 2009 took place in ChunCheon (KOR).
 Athletes from Hong Kong, Indonesia and Korea took part in the competition.

-For the first time in 2010, IFSC Paraclimbing Cup series was organized.
+For the first time in 2010, IFSC Paraclimbing Cup series was organised.
 They took place in Ekaterinburg, (RUS), Val Daone (ITA) and Chiba (JPN).
 Thirty-eight climbers (26 men and 12 women) from Belarus, Italy, Japan, Malaysia, Russia and Spain took part at the competitions.

 The very good level of Paraclimbing competition was achieved in Arco (ITA).
-The first IFSC Paraclimbing World Championships were organized within the program of the eleventh World Championships in July 2011.
+The first IFSC Paraclimbing World Championships were organised within the program of the eleventh World Championships in July 2011.
 Climbers with and without a disability were fully involved in the event from the opening ceremony until the closing ceremony.
 Thirty-five athletes (30 men and 5 women) from eleven countries competed.